kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 Flux requires a process called [bootstrapping](https://fluxcd.io/flux/get-started/#install-flux-onto-your-cluster) to pre-create all necessary Kubernetes manifests in your Git repository and perform an initial apply, resulting in the Flux controllers to start up and then take over reconciliation of that same repository.

+As an alternative, the [flux-operator](https://fluxcd.control-plane.io/operator/) can be used to install Flux controllers into your cluster.
+It will take over and manage the complete lifecycle of your Flux controllers and also handle updates.
+The operator itself must be installed via other means (e.g. plain Helm or static manifests).

-In Flux, it's common to have one set of controller on every cluster, while Git repositories might be shared (using different subdirectories).
+In Flux, it's common to have one set of controllers on every cluster, while Git repositories might be shared (using different subdirectories).

 ### Kluctl